mardiros/fastlife/README.md

 ## First class configuration.

-Fastlife is adding a "Configurator", like Pyramid to get a better scallable codebase.
+Fastlife is adding a "Configurator", like {term}`Pyramid` to get a better scallable codebase.

 The configurator in fastlife organizes configuration settings hierarchically, enabling easy management and overriding at different levels.